dsvolpe/quantumsteampunk/_projects/reservoirs.md

 ---
 layout: page
 title: Hot and cold reservoirs
-description: Teaser description of component
+description:
 img: assets/img/component_reservoirs.jpg
 importance: 3
 category:
 giscus_comments: false
 ---

+## Hot and cold reservoirs

-As mentioned in [Classical Heat Engines](../classical/), a heat engine converts heat into work.
+As mentioned in the ["Classical heat engines"](../classical/) page, a heat engine converts heat into work.
 A simple heat engine interacts with a hot environment, also called a cold reservoir or cold bath, and a hot environment.
 Heat flows naturally from the hot reservoir to the cold.
 The engine extracts